 In the Analytics section you can define the parameter of a loyal user.
 By default, a loyal user is defined as a user who has opened the app 3 times or more during its lifetime.
 If you select one of the configured events in the dropdown menu, loyal users are defined accordingly.

 This change is reflected retroactively, so upon selecting a new event to represent loyalty, all the historic loyal user data is re-calculated to reflect the change.

-The default loyal user definition is highly indicative of user quality.
+The default loyal user definition is indicative of user quality.
 However, it is also easy to replicate by fraudsters.
 AppsFlyer recommends using a more complex Loyal user trigger to increase the reliability of this KPI.
-For more details, read this.
+See mobile fraud detection.

 App store country

 The App Store Country setting allows you to select the country in which your app is available.